 On a microvascular level, this mechanism is different and connected with Diabetic Autonomic Neuropathy (DAN), which damages the body’s autoregulation system (primarily the endothelial cells) of blood flow, resulting in the diminished flow of oxygen and nutrients to tissues [2,3].
 Additionally, many diabetics often have other comorbidities, such as obesity, hypertension (prevalence rate of 30 % for type 1 and 60 % for type 2) and dyslipidaemia, which increase the risk of CVDs [4,5].

 Why is Diabetes a Critical Risk Factor for PAD?

-Screening diabetic patients for PAD on the basis of ABI is therefore not only recommended, but a necessity, if we wish to treat diabetes holistically.
+Screening diabetic patients for PAD on the basis of Ankle-Brachial Index (ABI) is therefore not only recommended, but a necessity, if we wish to treat diabetes holistically.